We cannot consider your application if it does not satisfy all the eligibility criteria.

 You cannot normally use the grant for the following:

-- subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation.
+- subsidy of general ongoing administration of an organisation such as electricity, phone, rent, and/or administrative charges levied by the applicant's organisation

-- activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal.
+- study tours or activities where travel by a significant number of participants is the principal element of the proposal

-We do not generally fund travel and accommodation for attendance at conferences or meetings, participation in fieldwork or sporting or other events, unless such activities are considered by the Board to be of direct relevance to its objectives.
-To be considered, a substantial program should exist in the sidelines or around the conference and there should also be a strong argument for the selection of applicant(s).
+We generally do not fund travel and accommodation for attendance at conferences or meetings; participation in fieldwork; sporting; or other events.
+Such activities are scrutinised by the AKF Board and must be of direct relevance to the project and AKF objectives.